dd-hebert/uv_pro/README.md

 Set the exit criteria for the baseline algorithm.
 Try values between 0.001 and 10000.
 The default is 0.1.
 See pybaselines.whittaker.asls() for more information.

 #### ``-tr``, ``--tree`` : flag, optional
-Print the ``root_directory`` file tree to the console.
+Print the root directory file tree to the console.

 #### ``-tt``, ``--time_traces`` : arbitrary number of ints, optional
-Specify wavelengths to create time traces for.
+Get time traces for the specified wavelengths.

 #### ``-tti``, ``--time_trace_interval`` : int, optional
-Set the interval (in nm) when creating time traces for outlier detection.
+Set the time trace wavelength interval (in nm).
 An interval of 20 would create time traces like: (window min, window min + 20, ... , window max - 20, window max).
-Smaller intervals will increase loading times.
+Smaller intervals may result in increased loading times.
 Default is 10.

 #### ``-ttw``, ``--time_trace_window`` : int int, optional
-Set the wavelength range (min, max) (in nm) for time traces during outlier detection.
+Set the time trace wavelength range (min, max) (in nm).
 The default is (300, 1060).

 #### ``-v`` : flag, optional
-Enable view only mode.
+Enable _view-only_ mode.
 No data processing is performed and a plot of the data is shown.

 Examples
 --------